Developer

 TBA

-Wallet holds at least 1
+Address holds at least 1 XIN

 Each request must include the private key for the wallet you wish to use: